Online Tutoring vs. In-person Tutoring: Which is More Effective?

 Smiling student using a laptop for an online tutoring session at home.

 Online tutoring has surged in popularity since COVID-19 — but the big question remains: does it work as well as face-to-face?
 Short answer: yes, for most learners, when it’s done well.
-Below, we unpack the evidence and the real-world pros and cons so you can choose the format that fits you (or your child) best.
+Below, we unpack the evidence and the real-world pros and cons so you can choose the format that fits you (or your child) best in 2026.

 Is online tutoring effective?
 What the research says